Search results for:

 Step Thirteen: Click Create to create, save, and activate the spam filter.
 This should end up looking similar to the following screenshot:

-Step One: Navigate back to the Span Filters are in the Email section of cPanel
+Step One: Navigate back to the Span Filters are in the Email section of cPanel.

-Step Two: Click on the Spam Threshold Score link
+Step Two: Click on the Spam Threshold Score link.

-Step Three: Select the new score from the drop down menu.
-The lower the number you select, the more aggressive the filter will be at scoring email as spam
+Step Three: Select the new score from the drop-down menu.
+The lower the number you select, the more aggressive the filter will be at scoring email as spam.

-Step Four: Click the Update Scoring Options button to update this setting
+Step Four: Click the Update Scoring Options button to update this setting.

 Spam messages score higher calculated spam scores than regular messages.
-If a message’s calculated spam score meets or exceeds the Spam Threshold Score, the system will label that message as spam.
+If a message's calculated spam score meets or exceeds the Spam Threshold Score, the system will label that message as spam.
 For example, an account that uses a Spam Threshold Score of 10 will only mark messages that are obviously spam.
-A Spam Threshold Score of 2 will label many messages as spam, which includes messages that are likely not spam.
+A Spam Threshold Score of 2 will label many messages as spam, including messages that are likely not spam.
 We recommend that new users use the default setting of 5.
 We recommend that an ISP set this score to 8.
 The Spam Threshold Score does not affect the Auto-Delete Threshold Score.

-Step One: If you are happy with the results and are seeing this feature only mark spam emails and do not see any false positives, or if you change the score as shown above, you will want to go to the Global Email Filters again in the Email section
+Step One: If you are happy with the results and are seeing this feature only mark spam emails and do not see any false positives, or if you change the score, as shown above, you will want to go to the Global Email Filters again in the Email section

 Step Two: Click on the Edit button to the right of the filter that you have created.
-In this example, the filter name we have created is named SPAM Filter
+In this example, the filter name we have created is named SPAM Filter.

 Step Four: Edit any of the settings in this area.

-If you have lowered your spam score from five to four for example, you would want to modify the +++++ to show ++++
+If you have lowered your spam score from five to four, for example, you would want to modify the +++++ to show ++++

-If you would like to auto delete these messages, you can select Discard Message from the drop down menu
+If you would like to auto-delete these messages, you can select Discard Message from the drop-down menu

-Step One: First, you will want to go your Email Accounts in the Email section of cPanel.
+Step One: First, you will want to go to your Email Accounts in the Email section of cPanel.

 Step Two: The Default Email Account should look similar to the below and contains the username for your cPanel/FTP account

 Step Four: Choose from the available webmail clients.
-In this example, we will use Roundcube
+In this example, we will use Roundcube.

 Step Six: Use your mouse to select one of the images and use SHIFT + Left Click with your mouse to highlight all of the messages in your Junk folder

-Step Seven: Use this same method to navigate to the Trash folder and remove any Junk Email so that these spam emails are complete removed from the server and do not count towards your disk space usage or inode usage as this may build up over time if you receive many spam emails
+Step Seven: Use this same method to navigate to the Trash folder and remove any Junk Email so that these spam emails are completely removed from the server and do not count towards your disk space usage or inode usage as this may build up over time if you receive many spam emails